Skip to main content

 AdvantagesLow latency of data accessAbility to store persistent data that needs to be saved when restarting and migrating pods

-LimitationsNo data accessibility between podsThere is additional network latency for data access
+LimitationsNo data accessibility between podsThere is an additional network latency for data access

 Objects in Kubernetes